MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/SustainabilityItemPackaging.md

 ms.author: anbichse
 ---

-# Sustainability item packaging in CloudforSustainabilitySharedDataModel(SustainabilityItemPackaging)
+# Sustainability item packaging in Cloud for Sustainability shared data model (SustainabilityItemPackaging)

 Indicates whether the item is used for packaging when distributing a product.